alonbardavid/moonshine/README.md

 Moonshine is a web framework for rapid development for SPA (Single Page Application) websites built with the MEAN stack - Mongodb, express.js, angular.js and node.js, inspired by Python's Django framework.

+The main purpose behind Moonshine is to create a framework that allows you to create reusable components providing both server-side and client-side functionality in a SPA application.

 >**WARNING!!!** Moonshine is in very early Alpha, and should be used with great care.

 For those who prefer examples, you can check out the [examples repository](https://github.com/Illniyar/moonshine-examples)